Skip to content

 • For authentication and session issues during test setup, see Troubleshooting.

-"""Test successful course creation."""
+"""Test successful course creation via the shared factory."""

-course = create_course(
+course = create_temporary_course(

 )

-assert 'id' in course
+assert "id" in course

 Project Structure